After graduating from university, I was thrown into the sea of adulthood.

 Helping others is a powerful pathway to personal growth and happiness.

 You can also look at how your current work is helping you achieve your bigger life goal.

 Being in your current job might be a placeholder for you to earn an income and gain substantial savings before moving to the next goal post of your life.

 This might remind you that while this moment is not what is ideal for you, it is necessary for the bigger picture.

-In this current day and age, employees are no longer just seeking for a fat paycheck to feel fulfilled.
+Employees are no longer just seeking a fat paycheck to feel fulfilled in this current day and age.

-They are seeking for meaning in their work, and hoping to find purposeful work that can fit into a larger context of their career.
+They seek meaning in their work and hope to find purposeful work that can fit into a larger context of their career.

-With this, it also serves as a reminder to companies the importance of employee engagement, where it could ultimately lead to high productivity and profitability as well.
+This also serves as a reminder to companies of the importance of employee engagement, which it could ultimately lead to high productivity and profitability as well.

 As for us, remember that the amount of money we have is also not the sole indicator of our happiness.